-In cases where a student is alleged to have sexually harassed another NU student, a report should be filed with the Office of the Dean of Students or Residence Life.
-Students found to be responsible for committing offenses of sexual harassment may be issued sanctions up to an including expulsion from the University.
+In cases where a student is alleged to have sexually harassed another NU student, a report should be filed with the Office of the Dean of Students.
+The director of residence life (716.286.8100), and the assistant dean of students (716.286.8566) are available to investigate reports of sexual harassment.
+Students found to be responsible for committing offenses of sexual harassment may be issued warnings, educational and community service projects, residence hall reassignment, disciplinary probation, residence hall expulsion, suspension or expulsion from the university.
 Counseling and support are available through the counseling services or campus ministry offices.